vertexproject/synapse/docs/synapse/devopsguide.rst

 method will not be transmitted to the requester.
 This body content will be omitted from being transmitted without warning or error.

+A request which is made with for method that a matching handler does not implement will return an HTTP 405 error.

 Authentication, Permissions, and Users
 ++++++++++++++++++++++++++++++++++++++